mstksg/inCode/copy/entries/five-point-haskell-2.md

 *   If your type is `[a] -> [a]`, you know that your logic can only affect the permutation and multiplicity of items in your list.
-*   If your type is `Functor f => f Int -> f Int`, you know that the length of the result will be preserved.
+*   If your type is `Functor f => f Int -> f Int`, you know that the length of the result will be preserved, and also any mappings of `Int`s will be done purely.
-*   If your type is `Monad m => m a -> m a`, you know that the lengths of your results will always be integer powers of the length of the input.
+*   If your type is `Monad m => m a -> m a`, if you call with `[]`, you know that the lengths of your results will always be integer powers of the length of the input.

 By switching from concrete types slowly to parametric types, you surrender control of what your functions can do, and create stronger and stronger